telehash/telehash.github.io/v3/e3x/handshake.md

 New handshakes are also triggered automatically for existing exchanges as needed by the transport(s) in use to verify that the network paths are still valid or maintain any NAT mappings.

+The resulting size of encrypted handshake packets vary by which Cipher Sets are used, from a minimum of ~70 bytes to a maximum of ~1100 bytes currently.

 ## Inner Packet

 The `INNER` is the [packet encoding](cs/#packet) of the sender's keys.